Policy and Guidelines for volunteering with Spectrum Community Arts Ltd.

 All volunteers will be made aware of and have access to all the organisation's relevant policies, including those relating to volunteering and safeguarding vulnerable groups.

-Volunteers will have a named person to whom they can take their volunteering concerns and seek guidance and support.
-This person is Jade Cook.
+All volunteers will have a named person as their main point of contact to whom they can take their volunteering concerns and seek guidance and support.
+In most cases this will be the Volunteer Coordinator.

-Volunteers will have access to regular group and 1:1 support and supervision sessions.
+Volunteers will have access to regular group and 1:1 support and supervision sessions as well as their annual appraisal review.
 This will enable both the volunteer and the supervisor to identify, monitor and evaluate the volunteer's involvement, recognise achievements and identify individual training needs, including that relevant to their particular volunteering role and to their wider personal development.

-Spectrum Community Arts Ltd offers annual basic safeguarding awareness training for all volunteers, directors and self-employed members of staff.
-We will also offer half-termly bitezise awareness sessions on relevant topics/issues.
+Alongside the mandatory annual basic safeguarding awareness training, Spectrum Community arts Ltd will also offer half-termly bitesize awareness sessions on relevant topics/issues.

 Spectrum Community Arts Ltd highly values the involvement of volunteers within the organisation and as such likes to formally recognise the contribution of the volunteers.
 This is done through a variety of methods including articles in newspapers, certificates and thank you letters and/or cards.